Lin Ming-cheng

-Lin Ming-cheng (林明成 (Lîm Bêng-sêng); born on 3 January 1943, Itabashi Town, Kaizan District, Taihoku Prefecture, Japanese Taiwan (modern-day Banqiao District)) is a Taiwanese banker who is a member of the seventh generation of Lin family from Banciao, one of the richest families of Taiwan.
+Lin Ming-cheng (林明成 (Lîm Bêng-sêng); born on 3 January 1943, Itabashi Town, Kaizan District, Taihoku Prefecture, Japanese Taiwan (modern-day Banqiao District)) is a Taiwanese banker who is a member of the seventh generation of the Lin family from Banciao, one of the richest families of Taiwan.
 He is the only son of Lin Hsiung-cheng and a grandson of Lin Erh-kang.
 In June 2008, Forbes magazine ranked him as the 20th-richest person in Taiwan.
 He is serving as the vice chairman of Hua Nan Financial Holdings, and the director of Hua Nan Bank of China.